DLR-SC/tigl/doc/gui.md

 @section widgets Widgets presentation

-Here we will briefly present the different widgets that are available in CPACSCreator.
+Here we will briefly present the different widgets that are available in TiGLCreator.
 Note that each widget can be move around or closed.
 To close or activate the widgets use the shortcut or go in the display menu (View->Display).

-@image html images/creator-gui-explained.png "Main widow and widgets of CPACScreator"
+@image html images/creator-gui-explained.png "Main widow and widgets of TiGLCreator"

 @subsection scene The scene
 The scene displays the 3D tigl object.
 You can choose which object you want to draw in Draw menu.